If the word “budget” doesn’t make your heart skip a beat with joy, you’re not alone. Budgets are often overly complex and challenging to keep up with.

 - Save for a down payment on your home: If you don’t own a home already, this would be the time to start looking at home values and saving for a down payment.

 - Start funding your retirement: Your personal finance goals should factor in future you, too.
-Now is a great time to start if you’re not already stocking away money in a 401(k) or IRA.
+Now is a great time to start, especially if you’re not already stocking away money in a 401(k) or IRA.

 - Invest: Most experts recommend investing beyond your 401(k) if you can swing it.
-With a wealth of options from stocks to fractional real estate, you can build your net worth over time by contributing small amounts each month.
+With a wealth of options from stocks to fractional real estate, you may be able to build your net worth over time by contributing small amounts each month.

 - 50% of your income on needs, such as housing, utilities, and groceries